henrik42/deeto/README.md

 ## Immutability

-Deeto's proxys are __mutable, statefull containers__ with getters and setters for access to their __properties values__.
+Deeto's proxys are __mutable, stateful containers__ with getters and setters for access to their __properties values__.
 And eventhough the __properties__ are mutable, their __values__ are meant to be __immutable__.

-So Deeto's setter implementation creates a _serialization copy_ (see above) or _defenvive copy_ [1] of its argument value (which therefore must be `Serializable` [4]).
-So there is no way for users of Deeto to give a setter method a mutable object and keep a reference to that object through which the client could aftewards change that very object and thus change the DTO's value _behind the scene_.
+So Deeto's setter implementation creates a _serialization copy_ (see above) or _defensive copy_ [1, 2] of its argument value (which therefore must be `Serializable` [4]).
+So there is no way for users of Deeto to give a setter method a mutable object and keep a reference to that object through which the client could afterwards change that very object and thus change the DTO's value _behind the scene_.
 The only way to change the __property__ is by using the setter.
-There just __is no way you can change a value__ [2].
+There just __is no way you can change a value__ [3].

-The same is true for Deeto's getter which also return only a _defenvive copy_ of their internal (possibly mutable) value object.
+The same is true for Deeto's getter which also return only a _defensive copy_ of their internal (possibly mutable) value object.

 [1] http://www.javacreed.com/what-is-defensive-copying/